However you arrive into Gibraltar, by air, foot, car or sea, you will very soon experience its intricate layers of history all around you.

 You will discover several forms of wildlife in the upper area of the nature reserve while encountering spectacular bird sightings, particularly during the migration season.

 Dinner this evening is at King’s Bastion, which also offers you an evening of entertainment too.
-Choose from the multiplex cinema, ice skating or bowling to accompany your dinner in the former military bastion that has been redeveloped as a family environment, offering food and activities for all ages.
+Choose from the multiplex cinema, and bowling to accompany your dinner in the former military bastion that has been redeveloped as a family environment, offering food and activities for all ages.

 After two days in Gibraltar you’ll have the feel for the place but you won’t have quite seen it all, so we hope you come back and visit us again soon.